The Great Big Giant Marek's Disease FAQ

 Can I give one of my Marek's exposed chickens to someone else that has Marek's?

-This would be risky and is generally not a good idea.
+This would be risky.
 There are now several strains of Marek's, some of which have mutated.
 There is a chance that the strain that your birds have is different than the one in someone else's flock.
 If this were the case, it could infect both your bird and theirs and cause a new flush of symptomatic birds.
 Especially if any of the birds already have compromised immune systems!
 Do this only if the risks are acceptable.
 It might only complicate the problem.

 How can I prevent Marek's disease in my unexposed flock?